micts/anomaly-detection-robotic-vehicle/README.md

 ```
 $ docker build -t my_image:v1 .
 ```
+The input arguments to `main.py` can be modified in the Dockerfile.

 #### Task 2
 We deploy the trained models as a REST API using Docker and Flask.
 First, we build a docker image from the Dockerfile using `$ docker build -t <name_for_image>:<tag> .` For example,